 09 Sep Book Review: Temitope Omotosho

-And we meet Peju and Abdul, the quintessential love birds who’s romantic love and devotion to each other was thoroughly tested.
-Just as the other characters of the book who find themselves battling identity, choices, unrequited love, obedience to God and a range other issues of life.
+We meet Peju and Abdul, the quintessential love birds who’s romantic love and devotion to each other was thoroughly tested.
+Just as the other characters of the book who find themselves battling identity, choices, unrequited love, obedience to God and a range of other issues of life.

 It will be tough to forget these characters, very tough indeed.